Unlike previous years the NZCSC will consist of a single Capture-The-Flag (CTF) competition, held online from July 11 to July 17.

 Notice regarding NZCSC 2021: After the culmination of NZCSC'21 it was brought to our attention that some challenges were plagiarized from sources on the internet.
 The NZCSC organisers reported this to the employer of the person who created and submitted the challenges to be used in NZCSC.
 The employer took swift and strictest possible action for the misconduct.
 The NZCSC values integrity above everything else and the team was deeply saddened with the discovery.
 We apologise to all NZCSC'21 participants for this oversight and assure everyone that we have now put measures in place to ensure this does not happen again.

-The 2020 NZ Cyber Security Challenge was held online with Round 0, Round 1 and a purple team challenge all held online
+The 2020 NZ Cyber Security Challenge was held online with Round 0, Round 1 and a purple team challenge

 Grand Winner: Jamie McClymont